Cyber Security Body of Knowledge (CyBOK) Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursA variety of programming languages are available today for compiling code to the .NET and ASP.NET frameworks.
-These environments offer robust tools for security development, but it is essential for developers to understand how to apply architectural and coding techniques to implement effective security measures and minimize vulnerabilities or their exploitation.
+14 HoursToday, numerous programming languages are available for compiling code to the .NET and ASP.NET frameworks.
+While this environment offers powerful tools for security development, developers must understand how to apply architecture- and code-level programming techniques to implement desired security functionalities, avoid vulnerabilities, or limit their exploitation.

-The goal of this course is to teach developers through numerous hands-on exercises how to prevent untrusted code from executing privileged actions, secure resources with strong authentication and authorization, facilitate remote procedure calls, manage sessions, explore different implementations for specific functionalities, and much more.
+This course aims to teach developers through extensive hands-on exercises how to prevent untrusted code from performing privileged actions, protect resources via robust authentication and authorization, facilitate remote procedure calls, manage sessions, and explore various implementations for specific functionalities, among other topics.

-The introduction to various vulnerabilities begins by discussing typical programming issues that arise when using .NET.
-The discussion on ASP.NET vulnerabilities also covers different environment settings and their impacts.
-Additionally, the course addresses ASP.NET-specific vulnerabilities, including general web application security challenges as well as special issues and attack methods such as attacking the ViewState or string termination attacks.
+The introduction to various vulnerabilities begins by examining typical programming issues encountered when using .NET.
+The discussion on ASP.NET vulnerabilities also covers various environment settings and their impacts.
+Finally, the topic of ASP.NET-specific vulnerabilities addresses not only general web application security challenges but also special issues and attack methods, such as ViewState attacks and string termination attacks.

 Participants attending this course will

-- Learn about Web vulnerabilities beyond the OWASP Top Ten and how to mitigate them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them.

-- Gain knowledge in utilizing various security features of the .NET development environment
+- Learn to utilize various security features of the .NET development environment.

-- Become familiar with common coding errors and learn how to avoid them
+- Learn about common coding mistakes and how to prevent them.

-- Receive resources and further readings on secure coding practices
+- Access sources and further readings on secure coding practices.

 Audience